loristns/Wisty.js/demos/passwords/index.md

 - sayHello
 - introduce

-> can you help me ?
-- askForDetails

 > yeah i need help
 - askForDetails

 > i think you can't help
+- callSupport
+- sayGoodbye

+## Test path 35

+> good evening
+- sayHello
+- introduce

+> can you help me ?
+- askForDetails

+> you are not able to help me
 - callSupport
 - sayGoodbye